annotation/stam/extensions/stam-webannotations/README.md

 one of two options for conversion:

-1. Translate this to the Web Annotation model in the most direct way possible by having one `oa:annotation` target another, and including a `oa:TextPositionSelector` as-if it was a text.
-This may be a stretching the web annotation model a bit as such higher-order annotations are not specified by its specification, but it does not violate the specification either.
+1. Translate this to the Web Annotation model in the most direct way possible by having one `oa:Annotation` target another, and including a `oa:TextPositionSelector` as-if it was a text.
+This may be a stretching the web annotation model a bit, as such higher-order annotations are not specified by its specification, but it does not violate the specification either.
 This way the relative offset are maintained at the cost of extra complexity.
 2. Resolve the relative annotations to absolute ones and make the webannotation